ioshisolis/FreeCodeCampJourney/README.md

 # FreeCodeCampJourney
-This is my journey on the FreeCodeCamp Course
+This is my journey on the FreeCodeCamp University